 When divorce and custody matters are hotly contested, Judges are forced to intervene and make decisions that will impact both parties.
 As you might imagine, people are rarely happy with Orders that are forced upon them.
 Families who work together collaboratively toward a solution maintain more power over the outcome of their case.

-If you would like to learn more about the collaborative process and how it may benefit you, read on for more specific information.
+If you would like to learn more about alternatives to litigation including the collaborative process and how it may benefit you, read on for more specific information.

 Collaborative law is a great option for divorce, post-divorce or paternity actions where the parties involved are able to remain civil with each other so that they can reach a common goal.